bep713/madden-franchise/README.md

 Franchise file settings

     {
+      // SAVE ON CHANGE
       'saveOnChange': true/false [default: false] // if any field value is changed, the file will be saved automatically.
 You won't need to call .save() every time.

+      // SCHEMA OVERRIDE - manually specify a schema version and path to use 'schemaOverride': {
+        'major': int,  // the schema major version 'minor': int,  // the schema minor version 'gameYear': int, // the Madden year (19 or 20) 'path': string // path to the schema file
+      }

+      // SCHEMA DIRECTORY - add a custom directory of schemas for the system to automatically choose from in addition to the bundled ones.
+      'schemaDirectory': string // path to a directory containing schema files to choose

+      // AUTO PARSE - specify if you want the system to automatically parse all tables in the file, or if you want to explicity call file.parse()
+      'autoParse': true/false [default: false]
     }

 #### fields